 Human participant data considerations

-Before sharing data from human participants, it’s important to make sure sharing is allowed based on the informed consent that was used to enroll participants in the study.
+Before sharing data from human participants, it’s important to make sure sharing is allowed based on the informed consent form that was used to enroll participants in the study.
 Contact the Human Research Protection Office (HRPO) to verify you are allowed to share the data from your study and by which means.
+For additional information on reviewing data sharing language in informed consent forms, please review the Curation of Data Collected by Informed Consent Primer from the Data Curation Network.
 Restrictions around data access are often associated with sharing data from human studies, and many repositories have restricted access capabilities to accommodate this situation.
 In some cases, a Data Use Agreement is needed.
 Check out the Data Use Agreement Intake Form from the Joint Research Office for Contracts within the Office of the Vice Chancellor for Research to begin the process.

 De-identification is another important aspect to sharing human participant data.
 Refer to our Human Participant Data Consideration page to help you get started.